Go to The Journal of Clinical Investigation

 Abstract

-Degradation of cellular waste from phagocytosis, endocytosis and autophagy occurs through hydrolases that become activated during acidification of late endosomes and lysosomes (LELs).
-In a cross-sectional study we show diminished LEL acidification and the accumulation of surface-bound nucleosome on monocytes, dendritic cells, and B cells from SLE patients.
-Diminished acidification and exocytosis of undegraded IgG-ICs is evident in active, but not inactive disease.
-This is supported by our murine study where LEL acidification is diminished, promoting exocytosis and the accumulation of cell surface IgG-immune complexes.
-Mechanistically, LEL dysfunction is induced by chronic PI3k activation in lupus-prone MRL/lpr mice.
-We also show that on a non-autoimmune C57BL/6 background, deficiency in SHP-1 and inhibition of SHIP-1 activity is sufficient to recapitulate LEL dysfunction found in MRL/lpr mice.
-Non-acidic LELs are evident in 67% of patients, and associate with SLEDAI arthritis, rash, and nephritis.
-The high frequency of LEL dysfunction in SLE suggests it could serve as a biomarker identifying a specific disease endotype.
+Degradation of cellular waste from phagocytosis, endocytosis, and autophagy occurs through hydrolases that become activated during acidification of late endosomes and lysosomes (LELs).
+In our cross-sectional study, we showed diminished LEL acidification and the accumulation of surface-bound nucleosome on monocytes, dendritic cells, B cells, neutrophils, and T cells from patients with systemic lupus erythematosus (SLE).
+Diminished acidification and exocytosis of undegraded IgG-immune complexes were evident in active, but not inactive, disease.
+This was supported by our murine study in which LEL acidification was diminished, promoting exocytosis and the accumulation of cell surface IgG-immune complexes.
+Mechanistically, LEL dysfunction was induced by chronic PI3K activation in lupus-prone MRL/lpr mice.
+We also showed that on a non-autoimmune C57BL/6 background, deficiency in SHP-1 and inhibition of SHIP-1 activity were sufficient to recapitulate LEL dysfunction found in MRL/lpr mice.
+Non-acidic LELs were evident in the majority of patients and associated with SLEDAI arthritis, rash, and nephritis.
+The high frequency of LEL dysfunction in SLE suggests that it could serve as a biomarker identifying a specific disease endotype.

 Authors